amuacm/nvim/vimscript.md

-# Configuring Neovim using VimScript
+# configuring neovim using vimscript
-## step 1 | installing neovim

-While using homebrew is recommended, neovim can easily be installed using apt:

-` sudo apt install neovim `

-## step 2 | Creating an init.vim file
+## step 1 | creating an init.vim file

 Once neovim is installed, navigate to your .config folder in the home directory, and create a nvim folder if it does not already exist.